laert-ll/MolSim/README.md

 ### Build and Run

-1. Create a build folder and enter it:
+1. Create a `build` directory and enter it:

    `mkdir build && cd build`